rahmaAlmamari/CodelineHealthCareCenter/README.md

 - **Validation**: A utility class to manage input and business rule validation.

 - **Additional** : Placeholder for any future enhancements or utility classes.

+## 2. Interface Design
+To promote loose coupling and adhere to SOLID principles—especially the Interface Segregation and Dependency Inversion principles—we developed a comprehensive set of service interfaces.
+Each interface clearly defines the contract for operations related to its respective domain area.
+These interfaces include:

+- **IBookingService.cs**: Handles booking logic including appointment creation, modification, and cancellation.

+- **IBranchService.cs**: Manages branch-related operations like adding, updating, and listing branches.

+- **IBranchDepartmentService.cs**: Facilitates management of department associations within a branch.

+- **IClinicService.cs**: Handles clinic-related functionality including clinic creation and doctor assignments.

+- **IDepartmentService.cs**: Deals with the CRUD operations for hospital departments.

+- **IDoctorService.cs** : Provides methods for managing doctor information and their availability.

+- **IPatientService.cs** : Covers operations related to patient registration and profile management.

+- **IPatientRecordService.cs** : Defines operations for storing and retrieving patient health records.

+- **IUserService.cs**: Provides generic user management methods applicable across roles.

+- **IAuthService.cs** : Handles authentication and authorization logic for different types of users.

+- **ISuperAdminService.cs** : Manages high-level administrative features exclusive to super admins, such as creating admin accounts, managing global settings, and overseeing system-wide activity.

+- **IAdminService.cs**:Provides functionality for branch or department-level administration, such as managing local users, services, and daily operations.

+Each of these interfaces has been outlined with relevant method signatures to prepare for implementation during the next phase.
+This design ensures that each role in the system has clearly defined responsibilities and supports the open/closed principle by allowing extension without modification.